 During the induction and the maintenance treatments of the Phase 2b clinical trial, the safety and tolerability profile observed was consistent with previous findings and no new adverse safety signals were observed.
-As of November 30, 2022 (the last safety data cut-off date), 1,074 patients and volunteers had been treated with obefazimod, of which 209 patients were treated with 50 mg obefazimod for one year or more with no change in the observed tolerability profile.
-At present, no increased rate of opportunistic infections or malignancies compared with placebo have been observed across all clinical trials.
+As of November 30, 2023 (the last safety data cut-off date), 1,082 subjects have received obefazimod, according to various administration schedules, in all completed and ongoing open-label clinical trials across all indications, including 248 subjects for longer than 6 months and 226 subjects for longer than one year.

-Overview of Phase 2 Open-Label Trial to Evaluate Long-Term Safety and Efficacy of Obefazimod at 25 mg

-In September 2023, we reported an interim analysis of step-down dosing from 50 mg to 25 mg for the third and fifth year of open-label maintenance treatment with obefazimod in UC patients.
+Overview of Phase 2 Open-Label Trial to Evaluate Long-Term Safety and Efficacy of Obefazimod at 25 mg In September 2023, we reported an interim analysis of step-down dosing from 50 mg to 25 mg for the third and fifth year of open-label maintenance treatment with obefazimod in UC patients.